eupheng/personalwebsite/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD License.
 See the LICENSE file for more information.